 Basic Program Requirements

-The requirements set out below for the Ph.D. in Romance Studies are minimum requirements.
+The requirements set out below for the Ph.D. in Literary, Cultural, and Linguistic Studies are minimum requirements.
 The Graduate Studies Committee, Director of Graduate Studies, and individual advisors may set additional requirements.

 - The requirements:

-- for students entering on the “five - year plan” (with a B.A. or M.A., see below), passing satisfactorily a minimum of 45 graded credit hours in approved courses;
+- for students entering on the “five-year plan” (with a B.A. or M.A., see below), passing satisfactorily a minimum of 60 graded credit hours in approved courses, 30 of which must be open to graduate students only;

-- for students entering on the “four - year plan” (with an M.A. in a closely related field, see below) passing satisfactorily a minimum of 36 graded credit hours in approved courses;
+- for students entering on the “four-year plan” (with an M.A. in a closely related field, see below), passing satisfactorily a minimum of 48 graded credit hours in approved courses, 24 of which must be open to graduate students only;

 - In addition to proficiency in English and the major language of study, demonstrating the following:

-- if areas of specialization include Medieval Early Modern or Colonial Latin America Studies, students must demonstrate reading knowledge of Latin.
+- if areas of specialization include Medieval, Early Modern, or Colonial Latin American Studies, students must demonstrate reading knowledge of Latin.

 - Passing a Breadth Exam.
 Depending on the student’s interests, the exam shall consist of three parts, according to one of the following configurations: